menu

 Overview

 Port Penn is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Delaware.
 With a population of 162 people and just one neighborhood, Port Penn is the 44th largest community in Delaware.
-Much of the housing stock in Port Penn was built prior to World War II, making it one of the older and more historic towns in the country.
+Port Penn has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Port Penn home prices are not only among the most expensive in Delaware, but Port Penn real estate also consistently ranks among the most expensive in America.